FRIDAY, AUGUST 08

 Marta Bernstein

-Marta Bernstein is a designer, researcher, teacher and co-founder of the Italian type foundry CAST.
-She’s creative director at Studio Matthews, a Seattle-based practice of designers, teachers, and makers.
-She’s taught students at USC Roski, the Polytechnic University in Milan, the University of Navarra, and Tongji University in Shanghai.
+Marta Bernstein is a designer, researcher, teacher and co-founder of the Italian digital type foundry CAST.
+She’s creative director at Studio Matthews, a Seattle-based, woman-owned practice of designers, teachers, and makers.
+She’s taught students at USC Roski, the Polytechnic University in Milan, and the University of Navarra.
 Type and typography are her true passions and the common threads of all her projects.
 She has a soft spot for 19th century type, which she’s been researching for more than a decade.
 She’s given talks at Typographics, ATypI, the Letterform Archive, and the Cooper Union.
 She’s a member of the Nebiolo History Project, a group of researchers studying the history of Italy’s most prominent type foundry.
-She holds a MDes in type design from KABK in The Hague.
+She holds a MDes in type design from Type and Media (KABK).